failure-driven/blog/content/rails-camp/commit-33-disable-test-area-after-correct-guess.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**
+> **Q:** so was this the best thing at camp?

-not the hightlight of the camp, playing werewoolf - dealt the seer card 3 times in 1 camp in 1 night
+> **A:** No, not the hightlight of the camp, playing werewolf was the highlight
+> where I was dealt the seer card three times in one camp in one night! that is
+> hard to beat!

+> **Q:** how did you find the expereince?

-intimidating as I didn't know what you had roped me infor
+> **A:** intimidating as I didn't know what you had roped me in for.
+I would do

-I would do it again though
+> it again though!

+> **Q:** any tips for us?

-I think there is too much react stuff I make sense of
+> **A:** I think there is too much react stuff going on and it takes time to

-I hate 2 people watching me code
+> make sense of it as well.
+I hate the idea of two people watching me code.

-sometimes pair program
+> **Q:** do you pair program much?

-I like a balance, some pairing but not too much work with someone for a bit but don't want to think I am wasting someone elses time
+> **A:** sometimes I pair program, I like a balance, some pairing but not too
+> much.
+I might work with someone for a bit but I don't want to think I am
+> wasting someone elses time

-SS but it's a priveleege to code with you
+> **Q:** but it was a priveledge to code with you, you need to share your
+> coding time with others!

-sometime I need some time to think agbout it, do some isolated experiments and prefer to do that solo
+> **A:** sometime I need some time to think about things, do some isolated
+> experiments and I prefer to do that solo.
+Pairing takes extra effort to

-pairing takes extra effort to communicat everything as you are going along which is fine but sometime ti is nice to find some things solo and bring it back to the problem
+> communicate everything as you are going along which is fine but sometimes it
+> is nice to find out some things solo and bring them back to the problem.

+> **Q:** are you into Test Driven Development (TDD)?

-Testing yes not necessarily testing first.
+> **A:** Testing yes, not necessarily testing first.
+What we did today, would

-this would be a good example where we could not do test first as we were unfamiliar with some things - it is ok to do some tinkering with the browser.
+> be a good example where we could not do test first as we were unfamiliar with
+> some things - it is ok to do some tinkering with the browser.

 ## Lolcommit